HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

     Two enrichment tracks are generated: a log2 fold enrichment (log2FE) and a q-value (FDR) statistical enrichment track, suitable for visualization and peak calling.
-    Since the fragment tracks are expressed as RPM depth-normalized, the number of alignments from the replicates should be reported as the desired target depth.
+    Since the fragment tracks are expressed as RPM depth-normalized, they are scaled automatically up to the minimum observed depth (in millions) amongst all of the provided bam files.
+This number may be overridden with the advanced option `--tdep`.
-    Ideally, this should represent the minimum number of alignments across all replicates and conditions, as down-scaling higher depths is preferable over up-scaling very low sequence depths.
-Express this as a rounded number of millions of reads.
-For example, if the minimum depth is 16,768,123 reads, set target depth as

-        --tdep 17 \

-    Note that the target depth greatly affects the q-value calculation used by Macs2.
-    In general, higher target depths require higher q-value thresholds.

 - Peak detection